-Science found a possible explanation for the origins of life and human existence.
-Humans could be the product accident and evolution and serve no higher purpose.
-Over time the gods were replaced by the idea that all humans are unique individuals, each with his or her own destiny and entitlements.
-And indeed, humans are unique because their imagination can make them do things others species can’t.
-Science may have enabled humans to make their fantasies become reality.
-Humans may have turned into gods themselves when they became immortal and created virtual reality universes for their own entertainment.
-We may be living in one of those universes.
+Humans are the product accident and evolution and serve no higher purpose.
+Over time the gods were done away with and the idea took hold that all humans are unique and valuable individuals with entitlements.
+Indeed, we are unique.
+Our imagination makes us do things other species aren’t capable of.
+And science may have enabled humans to make their fantasies become reality.
+They may have turned into gods themselves when they became immortal and created virtual reality universes for their own entertainment.
+And we may be living in one of these universes.

 Featured image: Lionheaded figurine from Stadel in the Hohlenstein cave in Germany.
 J. Duckeck (2011).
 Wikimedia Commons.